MaritimeAI/ODS-SoC/README.md

 # SAR Processing

-Repository for the processing pipline using _GDAL_ and _OpenCV_ libraries.
-Initially it was used for grayscale SAR processing, but it can be any other GDAL-supported raster format as input (e.g. _GeoTIFF_).
+Repository for ODS Summer of Code event with preprocessing and segmentation piplines.

+Preprocessing pipeline uses _GDAL_ and _OpenCV_ libraries.
+Segmentation pipeline uses _PyTorch_ and _Segmentation Models_ frameworks.

 It is supposed to be used with _Google Colaboratory_ (_File -> Open notebook -> GitHub_).